 2. We need more diversity in our work and school

 I heard very clearly from the entire stakeholder community that they want to see more racial diversity in all aspects of society, including where they work and go to school.
 Both the business community and the nonprofit sector are also looking at ways in which they can more fully diversify their workforce—at all levels.
-The same is true for PGS, where we continue to do our own work to address systemic change through the curriculum, student body, and culture.
+The same is true for Presidio, where we continue to do our own work to address systemic change through the curriculum, student body, and culture.

 3. We are all struggling with “how” to talk about race